 Please don't hesitate to get in touch if you want to discuss your proposal or any of the above.

-My research is broadly situated between French Studies and the Medical Humanities.
-In particular, I am interested in how contemporary French philosophy and cultural production are currently dialoguing with biomedical science.
-I want to explore how engagements with science and medicine across French philosophy, literature and visual art can help us respond to diverse problems currently facing public healthcare and transform the ways we think about therapy and care.
+My research is situated between French Studies and the Medical and Health Humanities.
+I explore how contemporary French philosophy and cultural production are currently dialoguing with biomedical science.
+My research demonstrates how engagements with science and medicine across philosophy, literature and visual art can help us respond to diverse problems facing healthcare and medicine around the globe and transform the ways we think about therapy and care.
+I am primarily interested in how interdisciplinary research across the Medical and Health Humanities can help us to re-imagine and transform healthcare architectures, spaces and environments, particularly in ways that render these environments more inclusive to patients from marginalized communities.
+I am Programme Lead for the MA in Global Medical and Health Humanities.

 FREN101: Part 1 French Studies (Advanced)